 About Julie Ford, CFP®, CPA

-I live with my husband and two boys in New York City.
-We love the city and are embracing the adventure of raising urban kids.
-I’m passionate about equipping my clients with financial health and empowering them to smartly manage their money.
+Julie and her husband Tony live with their two boys in New York City.
+They love the city and are embracing the adventure of raising urban kids.